The ultimate city guide to Zaragoza, Spain’s hallowed heartland

 If you’re planning a picnic in one of the riverside parks in Zaragoza, Mercado Central is the go-to place for fresh produce, where stalls bulge with olives, chorizo, fruit and vegetables.

-Goods, handmade in Aragon, are often found in shops known as artesanías.
-A couple worth checking out are the leather handbags, wallets and belts at Artesanía Berdejo, traditional ceramics with some really unique designs at Artesanía Aliaga, and traditional Aragonese dresses and textiles at Artesanías Susana.
+Goods, handmade in Aragon, are often found in shops known as artesanias.
+A couple worth checking out are the leather handbags, wallets and belts at Artesania Berdejo, traditional ceramics with some really unique designs at Artesania Aliaga, and traditional Aragonese dresses and textiles at Artesanias Susana.

-Chocolate was believed to have first made landfall in Europe at Monasterio de Piedra, courtesy of Hernán Cortés, who was busy bludgeoning his way through modern day Mexico in the 16th century.
+Chocolate was believed to have first made landfall in Europe at Monasterio de Piedra, courtesy of Hernan Cortes, who was busy bludgeoning his way through modern-day Mexico in the 16th century.
 Zaragoza being the monastery’s closest city, there’s a time-tested pride to the city’s chocolateries and pastry shops.
-Fantoba Hermanos is one such establishment, best known for its candied frutas de Aragón (Fruits of Aragon), which consist of large chunks of sugared plum, pear and apricot encased in rich chocolate.
+Fantoba Hermanos is one such establishment, best known for its candied frutas de Aragon (Fruits of Aragon), which consist of large chunks of sugared plum, pear and apricot encased in rich chocolate.

 If you’re really chocolate curious, Zaragoza even has a Wonka-esque Chocopass (€9/£7.90, on sale at tourist info booths and online).
-This allows you to try specialty chocolates and pastries at five out of the 15 participating purveyors of sugary treats.
+This allows you to try speciality chocolates and pastries at five out of the 15 participating purveyors of sugary treats.

 Architectural highlight

-Moorish architecture in northern Spain reaches its apogee at Aljafería Palace (€5/£4.40, guided visits only), whose fierce bulwarks wouldn’t look out of place on the Silk Road.
-Aljafería Palace remains the seat of Aragon’s regional parliament, serving a similar function of governance that it enjoyed under the Moors when constructed in the 11th century.
+Moorish architecture in northern Spain reaches its apogee at Aljaferia Palace (€5/£4.40, guided visits only), whose fierce bulwarks wouldn’t look out of place on the Silk Road.
+Aljaferia Palace remains the seat of Aragon’s regional parliament, serving a similar function of governance that it enjoyed under the Moors when constructed in the 11th century.

 Nuts and bolts